 Timely detection is the key to effective treatment of glaucoma.
 To diagnose and manage glaucoma, we perform visual field testing, measure intraocular pressure and corneal thickness, and assess, photograph and scan the optic nerve using the best technologies available.
 In general, treatment for glaucoma consists of prescription eye drops, laser therapy and/or surgery with the aim of lowering intraocular pressure and preventing vision loss.
 As part of successful glaucoma management, we recommend that our patients with glaucoma visit us for periodic checkups as prescribed.

-At Texan Eye centers in Austin, Georgetown, Bastrop, Burnet, Marble Falls, and Cedar Park we offer comprehensive screenings for the detection of glaucoma.
+At Texan Eye centers in Austin and Cedar Park we offer comprehensive screenings for the detection of glaucoma.
 Texan Eye has the most advanced and comprehensive Glaucoma Service in central Texas, with two sub-specialty trained glaucoma surgeons and eight glaucoma trained optometrists.
 We employ the latest in technology to assist our doctors in evaluating your eyes.
 Additionally, you have access to novel surgical techniques and advances with Texan Eye, as the doctors participate in ground breaking surgical device studies.

 For more information on Glaucoma, please visit FAQs/Glaucoma